 As far as Caucasus travel tips go, a visit to the Caucasus is not complete without spending a couple of days in Tbilisi.
 In addition to its historic attractions and architecture, Tbilisi also boasts an ever-growing nightclub scene.
 Several famed clubs dot the city, some of which have attracted the attention of international media in recent years.

 Major sights in Tbilisi include the entire Old Town, the Narikala Fortress, Anchiskhati Basilica, and the Sioni Cathedral.

-This is perhaps one of the most interesting spots in Georgia, though, you will have to travel out of your way (to a small village in central Georgia) to get there.
+This is perhaps one of Georgia’s most interesting spots, though; you will have to travel out of your way (to a small village in central Georgia) to get there.

 When you finally get there, you will be treated to a travel destination like you have never seen before; a 12th Century cave and tunnel system carved 17-stories high on a mountainside spanning nearly 500-meters in width.

 The best part?
 You can traverse through these cave dwellings and imagine what life must have been like for these masterful excavators without virtually any tourists around you.
 We were here nearly alone — had the whole site to ourselves, and it is great for photographs!